greenbone/autohooks-plugin-black/README.md

 pre-commit = ["autohooks.plugins.black"]
 ```

-By default autohooks plugin black checks all files with a *.py* ending.
+By default, autohooks plugin black checks all files with a *.py* ending.
 If only
-files in a sub directory or files with different endings should be formatted
+files in a sub-directory or files with different endings should be formatted,
 just add the following setting:

 ```toml